ChukwuEmekaAjah/buycoins_python/readme.md

 #### list
 Retrieve a list of balances in all supported cryptocurrencies you own on your wallet.

 This function takes no compulsory parameter.
 Just like in GraphQL where you specify the fields you want returned, it accepts an optional fields parameter that's a list.
 If a fields list is not provided, it defaults to returning all the data the `getBalances query` can return.
-The function raises an exception if the `fields` property provided contains an invalid field dict.
+The function raises an exception if the `fields` parameter provided contains an invalid field dict.

 It returns your wallet balances in all the cryptocurrencies that are supported on the Buycoins platform.